JorgeCastilloPrz/ShenronAPI/README.md

 [![Platform](https://img.shields.io/badge/platform-android-green.svg)](http://developer.android.com/index.html)

 DragonBall characters rest API written in Scala using Play framework.
 Just a simple pet project to have some fun.
-Planning to create another project with the frontend using React Native.
+Planning to create another project with the frontend using React Native :muscle:.

 Developed By
 ------------